2018ik/2018ik.github.io/_wiki/prophesying.markdown

 ## Background

-Prophesying is the peak of our speaking God's word.
+**Prophesying** is to speak on behalf of God.
 Prophesying fulfills the greatest prophecy in the Bible, which is to build up the church (Matt 16:18).
-The recovery of all members prophesying is also a key part in overthrowing the clergy-laity system.
+Prophesying is for encouragement and consolation to men (1 Cor.
+14:3), that is, the person who prophesies does so to build others up.
+In contrast, speaking in tongues only builds up oneself (1 Cor.
+14:4).
+The recovery of all members prophesying is a key part in bringing forth the function of each member and overcoming the clergy-laity system.

 ## Significance